 Using a Whip

 Nothing causes the sensation of fear as much as the cracking of a whip!
-The sound tends to loud, signally force and power.
+The sound tends to be loud, signally force and power.
 The harsh retort in the air clearly indicates pain is about to arrive!!!
-Nowadays the whip is mostly used to punish severely, although in the fetish world it is an art form a particular delight to a masochist.
-Doing it wrong will cause damage in the most severe fashion and so practice, practice, practice before using it on another human.
+Nowadays, the whip is mostly used to punish severely, although it is an art form a particular delight to a masochist in the fetish world.
+Doing it wrong will cause damage in the most severe fashion, and so practice, practice, practice before using it on another human.

 Because of the swing and free flow of the return, the first rule of using a whip involves securing your own safety.
-More likely you have never used one before so it is advised that wear goggles protecting your eyes and a long sleeve shirt and long pants to protect your body.
-The whip can also create a loud cracking sound so if you are worried; wear earplugs to shield your ears.
+More likely, you have never used one before, and it is advised that you wear goggles protecting your eyes and a long sleeve shirt and long pants to protect your body.
+The whip can also create a loud cracking sound.
+If you are worried, wear earplugs to shield your ears.

-Poise and posture are very important.
-Use the hand you have the most strength and control in; this usually is the hand which you write with.
+Poise and posture are essential.
+Use the hand you have the most strength and control in; this usually is the hand you write with.
 Grasp the whip firmly so that it does not leave the hand, ensuring the full measure of the handle is across the entire breadth of the palm.
-Make sure the hand wraps tightly and holds the hilt firmly so it does not slip from your grasp.
+Ensure the hand wraps tightly and holds the hilt firmly so it does not slip from your grasp.
 Hold the whip firmly with your thumb pointing down on the handle, where the thumb points are where the whip will travel.

-Do not stand perpendicular to the whip otherwise, you can not easily move out of the way of the backswing.
+Do not stand perpendicular to the whip; otherwise, you can not easily move out of the way of the backswing.
 Place the foot of the side opposite to the arm swinging the whip.
-Plant your feet firmly on the ground, and about 14-18” apart in comfortable stride.
-Ther added leverage of the body during a swing can multiply the force of the delivery.
+Plant your feet firmly on the ground and about 14-18” apart in comfortable stride.
+The added leverage of the body during a swing can multiply the force of the delivery.

 Exercise 1 - Control / Accuracy

 Starting your arms should straight down your side and keep it straight.
 Then swing your arms upward and forward.
 You want the extended arm to be a straight line across your shoulders with your elbow slightly bent to act as a counterbalance to the swing.
-As you complete the swing out the top of your whip hand should now be level with the tip of your chin.
+As you complete the swing, the top of your whip hand should now be level with the tip of your chin.
 This will define your maximum reach of a whip.
-Practice this a number times without much force.
+Practice this several times without much force.
 Always work on controlling the delivery and the return.

-Set a target and the end of the reach (a cat scratching pole is good) and put a tin can on it.
+Set a target and end the reach of the tip of the whip (a tin can on a cat scratching pole is good).
 The aspiration is to have the whip's tip able to knock the tin can off the post consistently.
 The intention is with a minimum of sound to have the whip always impact the can such that it knocks the can directly away from you.

 Exercise 2 - The Flick

 Realize the extended whip has the greatest force at its tip.
 The result multiples the elasticity of the whip, the speed of travel, and the force of the retrieval (flick).
-Now if the impact point is small all of this force is focused on that one area.
+If the impact point is small, all of this force is focused on that area.
 The volume of the sound is directly proportional to the force and distance travelled magnitude of the impact.
-So a short travel has less force, the less extension the whip achieves is represented in the force of the impact delivered.
+So a short journey has less force, the less extension the whip achieves is represented in the force of the impact delivered.

 Exercise 3 - Wrapping the Whip

 The whip can also wrap around objects.
-This can be used as a temporary binding to swing on a tree limb to or capture an object and pull it back to you.
+This can be used as a temporary binding to swing on a tree limb or capture an object and pull it back to you.
 Indiana Jones style.
-Again using the cat scratching post move closer to one foot per wrap (average for a 3 inch (8 cm) diameter post).
+Again, the cat scratches post-move closer to one foot per wrap (average for a 3 inch (8 cm) diameter post).
 The tip will be overlapped by about 2 inches this way.
-The goal is simply to have the whip wrap around the post.
+The goal is to have the whip wrap around the post.
 Slowly step forward.
 If you want to capture something 3 wraps are ideally needed to ensure a firm grasp.

 Repeat, Repeat, Repeat

 Then put the can back on the post, and now try to capture it and return it to you.
-Remember on the jerk back you will have a very painful object hit you if you can not land it precisely.
+Remember, on the jerk back, and you will have a very painful object hit you if you can not land it precisely.
 Expect bruises until you can effectively control this and the landing.
 Continue to practice these techniques until you are comfortable with the whip.

-The swing is should become like the rolling of the waves, at time gentle others times stormy but always in total control and rhythmic.
-Only after you are comfortable with the skills to this point should you proceed to the next and most challenging of skills.
+The swing should become like the rolling of the waves, at times gentle, others times stormy but always in total control and rhythmic.
+Only after you are comfortable with the skills should you proceed to the next and most challenging of skills.